Full body fat burning kettlebell workout for beginners (that you can do at home in under 25 minutes)

 Benefits of kettlebells

 - It’s hard to miss the unusual shape of a kettlebell, but it’s this shape that makes it so versatile and useful for so many exercises, while being much more gentle on shoulders and wrists.

-This basic kettlebell workout includes three of the best exercises for beginners:
+Here’s an easy workout using kettlebells you can do at home.
+This basic kettlebell workout includes ten of the best kettlebell exercises for beginners:

 - Goblet squat